bida24-034/Python_Finale_Submission-/README.md

 -**Use the menu options to:

-1.Add a student
+1=Add a student
-2.Update student grades
+2=Update student grades
-3.Remove a student
+3=Remove a student
-4.View grades by subject
+4=View grades by subject
-5.Search for a student
+5=Search for a student
-6.Sort by average
+6=Sort by average
-7.Sort by subject
+7=Sort by subject
-8.Sort by name
+8=Sort by name
-9.Display results
+9=Display results

--**Exit the Program
+-**Exiting the Program

 Choose option 9 to display all results and automatically end the program.